 Director of Human Resources

 Toni Hatzakis is Director of Human Resources at the Center for Infectious Disease Research and had joined the Center in 2009.
 Toni received her BA in psychology/sociology and then went on to complete her MS in Labor and Industrial Relations in New York.
 She has worked in human resources for over 20 years in various industries, including Wall Street, pharmaceutical, retail, and consumer products.
-Outside of work, Toni is kept busy with two teenage daughters, ages 16 and 17, following them on soccer fields and volleyball courts.
-In addition, she volunteers for an organization called Athletes for Kids and enjoys sailing and kayaking with her husband.
+Outside of work, Toni loves to travel, including visiting her 2 daughters, both of whom are in college in California.
+She also spends time volunteering for an organization called Amara and enjoys boating and kayaking.

 Director of Information Technology